Unlike Trump, California pays its taxes

 Nope, the Golden State isn't blowing "tremendous amounts" of free federal money.

-During an alternative fact-filled interview with Bill O'Reilly on Sunday, President Donald Trump launched into a diatribe about California pushing back against his immigration policies, suggesting that he would try to cut off the Golden State's federal funding.
+During an alternative-fact-filled interview with Bill O'Reilly on Sunday, President Donald Trump launched into a diatribe about California pushing back against his immigration policies, suggesting that he would try to cut off the Golden State's federal funding.
 "We give tremendous amounts of money to California," he said.
 "California in many ways is out of control, as you know."

 Assuming that Trump was speaking on behalf of the federal government, he was, in fact, correct that "we" give lots of money to California.
 Annually, the feds spend nearly $368 billion in California, which includes everything from paying government contracts to cutting Social Security checks.
 Yet implicit in Trump's comments was the assumption that Californians are gobbling up or blowing through "tremendous amounts" of government spending without paying their fair share in return.
 That's wrong.